aslakjohansen/cflat/README.md

 - blocks.
 - while and do-while loops.
 - for loops are tokenized but fails to parse.
+- strings can be printed but is not handled nicely.

 Functionality implemented:
 - Lexing